foreseerjinn-hash/test/README.md

 After 6 revamps, I believe the site is close to being a finished product, however I am aware of the necessary changes and will make this my target over the next few weeks.

-I will primarily be looking to correct the UX for the mobile design, having tested this myself I can see the UX I currently have is incompatible.
+*Update 1*:
+The mobile/phone viewport UX issues have been resolved!
+The navigation links should be fully accessible now.

+*Note*:
-Additionally, the "personal" page is under development and so I have temporarily removed the functioning link for that page.
+The "personal" page is under development and so I have temporarily removed the functioning link for that page.

 I primarily used Bootstrap and SCSS/SASS libraries for the UI/UX and overall design.